lionirdeadman/lionirdeadman.github.io/content/2020-12-29-wogue-is-not-a-good-person.md

 > - Expel all developers that have said offensive things to others
 > - Remove all applications like GNOME Videos or Games that include content that is considered offensive (and actually is!) in many countries and people

-Here you can see a common case of "If x is offensive then what about y?" that you'll often see right-wingers make because they don't seem to understand power dynamics and like to exaggerate things to make actual issues into nothing more than jokes.
+Here you can see a common case of [whataboutism](https://en.m.wikipedia.org/wiki/Whataboutism) that you'll often see right-wingers make because they don't seem to understand power dynamics and like to exaggerate things to make actual issues into nothing more than jokes.
 Also, yes, do expel developers that say horrendous shit, it's part of [GNOME's Code of conduct](https://wiki.gnome.org/Foundation/CodeOfConduct) now at least.